Sustainable Home Advice Program

 About the program

-- do a home energy self-assessment
+- get a free home energy assessment

-- attend one of our workshops
+- attend one of our workshops and/or

-- use our online tools to help you make your home more sustainable
+- use our online tools to help you make your home more sustainable.

 How it works